nginxinc/docker-nginx-amplify/README.md

   * Use the `-e` option with `docker run` as in

 ```
 docker run --name mynginx1 -e API_KEY=ffeedd0102030405060708090a0b0c -e AMPLIFY_IMAGENAME=my-service-123 -d nginx-amplify
 ```

 ### 1.4.
 Current Limitations

-The following list summarizes the limitations of Docker containers monitoring:
+The following list summarizes existing limitations of monitoring Docker containers with Amplify:

  * In order for the agent to collect [additional NGINX metrics](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) the NGINX logs should be kept inside the container (by default the NGINX logs are redirected to the Docker log collector).
-At this time the agent can obtain NGINX log files only directly from storage.
+At this time the agent can obtain NGINX log files directly from storage or via syslog.
  * In "aggregate" mode, some of the OS metrics and metadata are not collected.
  * The agent can only monitor NGINX from inside the container.
-It is not currently possible to run the Amplify Agent in a separate container and monitor the neighboring containers running NGINX.
+It is not currently possible to run the agent in a separate container and monitor the neighboring containers running NGINX.

 We've been working on improving the support for Docker even more.
 Stay tuned!